Bo Yang

 [2020.11.28] We organize a tutorial about 3D point cloud learning at 3DV 2020.

-[2020.02.27] Our paper RandLA-Net for 3D semantic segmentation is accepted by CVPR 2020.
+[2020.02.27] Our paper RandLA-Net (Oral) on 3D semantics learning is accepted by CVPR 2020.

-[2019.09.03] Our paper 3D-BoNet is accepted as a spotlight at NeurIPS 2019.
+[2019.09.03] Our paper 3D-BoNet (Spotlight) on 3D semantics learning is accepted by NeurIPS 2019.

-[2019.08.16] Our paper AttSets is accepted by IJCV.
+[2019.08.16] Our paper AttSets on 3D geometry learning is accepted by IJCV.

 Five Selected Recent Publications (Full list at vLAR research page)